A Field-Based Program

 Applicants who do not hold a valid Washington certificate at the time of application (See WAC 180-79A-155) must complete Fingerprinting, Washington State Patrol and FBI background check.

-The Principal Certification Program admits students each semester.
+The Principal Certification Program admits students each fall.
 Please note that application is a multi-step process and often takes four to six weeks to complete.
 Incomplete applications will not be considered.

 Steps to application: